morind/cityzendata.github.io/_drafts/Recognize_activity_accelerometer.md

 No...Not this one...

 <h1>Just few words about Einstein</h1>
 Einstein is our language which allows to manipulate Geo Time Series and make statistical computations.
-It is composed by several frameworks and a thousand of functions.
+It is composed of several frameworks and several thousand functions.

 <h3>Bucketize framework</h3>